 Comprehensive implementation act may obstruct effective harmonization:

 It is clear that the New Act is much more comprehensive than the FDPA (by comparison, the FDPA has a total of 48 provisions versus 85 provisions in the draft New Act).
 German Data Protection Authorities already pointed out that the detailed provisions of the New Act may effectively get in the way of the harmonization effect of the GDPR.
 Lawmakers have addressed specific points of criticism, such as the previously extensive limitation of information rights, while leaving the overall structure intact.
 The New Act’s exemptions from the GDPR will, however, likely remain a potential source of conflict.

-The original draft of the New Act is available on the webpage of the Federal Ministry of the Interior, available here.
-Amendments of the legislative procedure are available here (both documents in German only).
+The original draft of the New Act is available on the webpage of the Federal Ministry of the Interior.
+Amendments of the legislative procedure are also available (both documents in German only).
 A consolidated version of the amended New Act has not yet been published.